This simple Smoked Salmon Pasta salad is a delicious make-ahead recipe perfect for a summer picnic or lunch.

 - Add the smoked salmon pieces and stir well.

-- Grate in 1 tbsp of lemon zest (save the lemon for a G&T later)
+- Grate in 1 tablespoon of lemon zest (save the lemon for a G&T later)

 - Garnish with extra dill and chives and serve, or refrigerate for upto 24 hours.